FengGaoCSC/cilium/Documentation/cmdref/cilium-operator-aws.md

 ```
       --auto-create-cilium-pod-ip-pools map                  Automatically create CiliumPodIPPool resources on startup.
 Specify pools in the form of <pool>=ipv4-cidrs:<cidr>,[<cidr>...];ipv4-mask-size:<size> (multiple pools can also be passed by repeating the CLI flag)
+      --auto-create-default-pod-network                      Automatically creates the default IsovalentPodNetwork on startup (default true)
       --aws-enable-prefix-delegation                         Allows operator to allocate prefixes to ENIs instead of individual IP addresses
       --aws-instance-limit-mapping map                       Add or overwrite mappings of AWS instance limit in the form of {"AWS instance type": "Maximum Network Interfaces","IPv4 Addresses per Interface","IPv6 Addresses per Interface"}. cli example: --aws-instance-limit-mapping=a1.medium=2,4,4 --aws-instance-limit-mapping=a2.somecustomflavor=4,5,6 configmap example: {"a1.medium": "2,4,4", "a2.somecustomflavor": "4,5,6"}
       --aws-release-excess-ips                               Enable releasing excess free IP addresses from AWS ENI.